-During the brewing process that takes several months, roughly 300 different aroma components are produced in the brewing process, including components that remind us of vanilla, fruits, whisky or coffee.
-Although the approx. 300 components occur in such minute amounts, they cannot be identified; yet together, they create the exceptional and distinctive aroma unique to Kikkoman Soy Sauce.
+Around 300 different aroma components are produced in the brewing process, including components that remind us of vanilla, fruits, whisky or coffee.
+Although the approx. 300 components occur in such minute amounts that they cannot be individually identified, together they create the exceptional and distinctive aroma unique to Kikkoman Soy Sauce.

-In the Japanese market, soy sauces are graded by the level of total nitrogen/protein level under the Japanese Agricultural Standard (JAS).
+In the Japanese market, soy sauces are graded by the total nitrogen/protein level under the Japanese Agricultural Standard (JAS).
 The grade of soy sauce indicates the level of Umami in it.
 Kikkoman Soy Sauce contains 10g of protein per 100ml, which clearly puts it in the “Special Grade” soy sauce category.

 |Special Grade||> 1.50||> 9.38|